LucasSobrinh0/todo_app/README.md

 # To Do App

-## Sobre
+## About

-Este projeto visa aprimorar habilidades em Django, focando em ensinar conceitos de back-end para iniciantes.
+This project aims to enhance Django skills, focusing on teaching back-end concepts to beginners.

 ## Layout

 ![Layout do To Do App](./img/layout.png)

-## Tecnologias Utilizadas
+## Technologies Used

 - Python
 - Django